asynkron/gam-web/src/docs/dotnet/Persistence.md

 }
 ```

-When the actor is started, we recover the state.
+When `Started`, we call `RecoverStateAsync` to recover the state.
 This will load all saved events from the underlying storage and call the `ApplyEvent` method for each.
 When we receive an `Add` message, we first run some business logic, then save an `Added` event. `PersistEventAsync` saves the event to the underlying storage and calls the `ApplyEvent` method:

 ```csharp
 private void ApplyEvent(Event @event)